Update for Parents:

-Initially, Breakfast club will operate from 08:00 am and pupils will be grouped by year group in identified spaces across the school, and the two classes within the year group will be socially distanced.
+Breakfast club operates from 08:00 am and pupils are grouped by year group in identified spaces across the school; the two classes within the year group are socially distanced.

-· The price of Breakfast club will be dropped to £2.50 until we can offer a full service.
+· The price of Breakfast club is £2.50 until we can offer a full service.

 After School Clubs:

-We have assessed each after school club on its own merit, and at this point no clubs will operate until at least after the first half term.
-All club bookings will automatically roll over into the next half term.
+We have assessed each after school club on its own merit, and at this point no clubs will operate until at least January 2020

 · If we are able to start afterschool clubs earlier we will, and we will update you accordingly